danielledonnelly/rothko-painting/README.md

-This is a work-in-progress digital art piece using HTML and CSS, inspired by artist Mark Rothko's abstract expressionist painting No 1 (Royal Red and Blue).
+This is a digital art project using HTML and CSS, partially inspired by artist Mark Rothko's abstract expressionist painting No 1 (Royal Red and Blue).